Gingivitis, Periodontitis and Treatment | Valparaiso, Indiana

 Also, there’s evidence that genetics play a role, as people whose family members experience gum disease may be more likely to have periodontal issues themselves.

-What to Expect in Your Appointment
+What to Expect at Your Appointment with the Periodontist

 During your regular dental exam, your dentist will probe the spaces between your teeth and gums to check for signs of periodontal disease.
 In order to be considered healthy, the spaces should measure less than 3 millimeters, and bleeding should be minimal.
 Gum disease may be indicated in cases where the spaces between teeth and gums measure greater than 4 millimeters, or where gums are inflamed, and bleed when probed.